On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Diffusions

-If the central sub-interval is rejected the entire sample path can be discarded.
-However, if it is accepted then the acceptance of the entire sample path is conditional on the acceptance of \textit{both} the left and right hand sub-intervals in (\ref{eq:auea con dec}), each of which has the same structural form as we originally had in (\ref{eq:pois ap}).
-As such, for each we can simply iterate the above process until we have exhausted the entire interval $[0,T]$.\\ \\ As outlined above our approach is an algorithmic reinterpretation, but otherwise identical, to \algUEA.
-However, we now have the flexibility to exploit the simulated skeletal point $X_\xi$, to simulate new layer information for the remaining sub-intervals conditional on the existing layer $R_X$ (as outlined in more detail in Section \ref{s:nlbb}).
-In particular, if we evaluate the left hand sub-interval in (\ref{eq:auea con dec}), we can find new layer information (denoted $R^{[0,\xi]}_X$) which will contain tighter bound information regarding the sample path ($\ell_X\leq\ell^{[0,\xi]}_X\leq X_{[0,\xi]}(\omega)\leq\upsilon^{[0,\xi]}_X\leq\upsilon_X$) and so (as a consequence of \textbf{R3}) can be used to infer tighter bounds for $\phi(X_{[0,\xi]})$ (denoted $U_X^{[0,\xi]}\,(\leq U_X)$ and $L_X^{[0,\xi]}\,(\geq L_X)$),
+If the central sub-interval is rejected, the entire sample path can be discarded.
+However, if it is accepted then the acceptance of the entire sample path is conditional on the acceptance of \textit{both} the left- and right-hand sub-intervals in (\ref{eqaueacondec}), each of which has the same structural form as we originally had in (\ref{eqpoisap}).
+As such, for each we can simply iterate the above process until we have exhausted the entire interval $[0,T]$.

+As outlined above, our approach is an algorithmic reinterpretation, but otherwise identical, to Algorithm~\ref{alguea}.
+However, we now have the flexibility to exploit the simulated skeletal point $X_\xi$, to simulate new layer information for the remaining sub-intervals conditional on the existing layer $R_X$ (which we detail in Section~\ref{snlbb}).
+In particular, considering the left-hand sub-interval in (\ref{eqaueacondec}), we can find new layer information (denoted $R^{[0,\xi]}_X$) which will contain tighter bound information regarding the sample path ($\ell_X\leq\ell^{[0,\xi]}_X\leq X_{[0,\xi ]}(\omega)\leq \upsilon^{[0,\xi]}_X\leq\upsilon_X$) and so (as a consequence of Result~\ref{rescompact}) can be used to compute tighter bounds for $\phi(X_{[0,\xi ]})$ (denoted $U_X^{[0,\xi]} (\leq U_X)$ and $L_X^{[0,\xi]} (\geq L_X)$),